YouTube Advertising: An In-Depth Guide to Advertising on YouTube

 Making the Most of YouTube Advertising

-So, how often should you be optimizing your account?
-It all depends on your traffic and budget.
+That brings up the question of how often to optimize your account.
+That depends on your traffic and budget.

 If your budget is more than $10,000/month, you should review your campaigns at least once a week.
 However, it’s best to check every other day to avoid wasting money.
 If you’re releasing a new campaign, you should be checking your account three times a day: morning, noon, and evening.

 On smaller budgets, you probably aren’t generating enough data for daily checkups.
 Still, it’s best to keep an eye on your performance with weekly reviews.
 In general, the more time you invest in your YouTube campaigns, the better they will perform.

 YouTube ads are one of the most effective ways of getting engaging video content in front of a targeted, engaged audience.
 While video ads take more work, they’re also one of the best ways to build brand awareness and encourage conversions.

 Still, you need to make sure people see your videos to make an impact.
 There’s no one right method for how to advertise on YouTube.
 You can make your video ad campaigns successful by fine-tuning your advertising campaign settings.

 If all of these settings are a little overwhelming, you don’t have to manage advertising on YouTube by yourself.
 You can get in touch with Disruptive Advertising to discuss your campaign and get the help you need to make truly effective YouTube campaigns.